Umteln/Media-Application/README.md

 The purpose of the project was to get additional practice using APIs, responsive web design, use of Material UI components, and going through the steps of hosting an application.

--Bulleted list with other key learnings:

-    * Learn the use of Rapid API platform
+    * Understand the use of Rapid API platform
-    * Learn media queries for various device sizes
+    * Grasp media queries for various device sizes
-    * Learn how to utilize Material UI components to assist with a better building process.
+    * Utilize Material UI components to assist with a better building process.